-- Using the Solution Explorer: If you’re already experienced with Dynamics 365, you may want to use the Solution Explorer.
+- Using the Solution Explorer: If you’re already experienced with Dynamics 365 for Customer Engagement, you may want to use the Solution Explorer.
 More information: Create or edit a view.

 As a system administrator and system customizer, you can customize the views through controls by making grids (lists) editable and compatible for Unified Interface.
 The following controls are used:

 - Editable Grid: Allows users to do rich in-line editing directly from grids and sub-grids whether they’re using a web app, tablet, or phone.
-More information: Make grids (lists) editable in Dynamics 365 using the Editable Grid custom control
+More information: Make grids (lists) editable using the Editable Grid custom control

 - Read Only Grid: Provides users an optimal viewing and interaction experience for any screen size or orientation such as mobiles and tablets by using responsive design principles.
 More information: Specify properties for Unified Interface apps